 CNCS-OIG has jurisdiction to investigate allegations of retaliation against an employee of a CNCS contractor, subcontractor, grantee or subgrantee for making a protected disclosure.
 From time to time, CNCS-OIG may also investigate allegations of reprisal against CNCS staff.

-CNCS-OIG’s Whistleblower Ombudsman program carries out several key functions, including:
+CNCS-OIG’s Whistleblower Coordinator program carries out several key functions, including:

 - Educating CNCS employees and managers about prohibitions on retaliation for protected disclosures, and informing employees who have made or are contemplating making a protected disclosure about their rights and remedies against retaliation for protected disclosures;